suhasmaddali/Telco-Customer-Churn-Prediction/README.md

 * Provide regular updates and new features: Customers appreciate service providers that continually improve their service.
 Regular updates and new features can help retain customers and attract new ones.

-* Monitor customer feedback: Regularly monitor customer feedback to identify issues or concerns and take necessary steps to address them.
+* Monitor customer feedback: Regularly monitor customer feedback to identify issues or concerns and take necessary steps to address their needs.

 <img src = "https://github.com/suhasmaddali/Telco-Customer-Churn-Prediction/blob/main/Plots/Churn%20countplot.jpg"/>